Altinn/altinn-access-management-frontend/README.md

 - Set platform_authorization_admin as owner

 ### Run backend and frontend
 - Open Altinn-Access-Management repo in an IDE and go to following folder.
+IT IS AN OWN REPO FOUND HERE: https://github.com/Altinn/altinn-access-management

   ```bash
    cd src/Altinn.AccessManagement.UI